 American actress and LGBTQ+ advocate, Laverne Cox, rose to stardom after bringing Sophia Burset to life on Netflix’s Orange is the New Black.
 In addition to providing positive queer women of colour representation in media on screen, Cox made history for being the first openly trans person to be nominated for a Primetime Emmy Award in an acting category.
-She has been a trailblazer for the trans community on-screen and off and her career has been both inspiring and necessary to helping shift mainstream thinking.
-She’s had many firsts and has paved the way for trans folx, Black women and underrepresented folx in general.
+She has been a trailblazer for the trans community on-screen and off, and her career has been both inspiring and necessary to help shift mainstream thinking.
+She’s had many firsts and has paved the way for trans people, Black women and underrepresented folks in general.

 Mae Carol Jemison

-A NASA astronaut, engineer and physician, Mae Carol Jemison was a mission specialist on space shuttle Endeavour in 1992, becoming the first Black women to travel into space.
+A NASA astronaut, engineer and physician, Mae Carol Jemison was a mission specialist on space shuttle Endeavour in 1992, making her the first Black women to travel into space.
 She graduated with degrees in chemical engineering as well as African and African-American studies.
 She knew she wanted to be a scientist from an early age and recalled the Apollo missions, thinking, “everybody was thrilled about space, but I remember being really, really irritated that there were no women astronauts.”
-She not only helped break a racial barrier (on a planetary scale, at that), paving the way for other women in science too, but with her example she is also encouraging other young Black girls to shoot for the stars…and not give up ’til they get there.
+She not only helped break a racial barrier (on a planetary scale, at that), paving the way for other women in science, but with her example, she is also encouraging other young Black girls to shoot for the stars…and not give up ’til they get there.

-One of the youngest Black women on this list, Gorman at 22 most recently put her self on the map by reciting poetry at the most recent presidential inauguration.
-An activist hailing from Los Angeles, Gorman is a published author, and a Youth Poet Laureate who frequently centres her work on race, oppression, feminism and the African diaspora.
+One of the youngest Black women on this list, Gorman at 22 put herself on the map by reciting poetry at the most recent presidential inauguration.
+An activist hailing from Los Angeles, Gorman is a published author and a Youth Poet Laureate who frequently centres her work on race, oppression, feminism and the African diaspora.
 In doing so, she is also opening the gates for others to publicly claim their voices and speak up about their lived experiences.
 The world is watching.

 Queer women of colour make life better.
 Orange is the New Black and The Handmaid’s Tale’s Samira Wiley is no exception.
 While fans of the Netflix series are all too familiar with her character Poussey Washington’s devastating storyline — the messaging of Black Lives Matter was an important one.
 Wiley generously gave herself to the role, the plot and our understanding of the issue.
 Off-screen, she provided inspiration for queer women when she married OITNB writer Lauren Morelli in real life.

-Wiley’s real life nephew, Asante Blackk, stars in When They See Us and This is Us.
-Guess talent is genetic for these folx, eh?
+Wiley’s real-life nephew, Asante Blackk, stars in When They See Us and This is Us.
+Guess talent is genetic for these folks, eh?

 Rita F. Pierson